Miracle-Fruit/kikeriki/README.md

 The react and cassandra frontend should open automaticly, if not the react frontend runs on Port 3001 and the cassandra frontend on Port 3000.

 ### React Frontend
+**Imporant**
+Disable the CORS policy in your Browser, otherwise the frontend cant send API requests to the backend resulting in an not working frontend.

 The frontend is build with [Create React App](https://github.com/facebook/create-react-app).
 ![Frontend1](./frontend1.png)